monsoonmaelstrom/book2/book2.md

 “You heard me,” Gavin answers, his voice as irritatingly cocksure as always.
 “But sure, Liam.
 I’ll say it again: It’s *your* fault.
 If you hadn’t gotten captured, Hazel wouldn’t have had to save your ass.
 If you’d been able to escape, she wouldn’t have had to take on Iverson for you.
 If you want to blame someone, you should go find a mirror.”

-“Now you’ve done it,” I hear Giorgi mutter from behind me as I launch myself at Gavin.
+“Now you’ve done it,” Giorgi mutters from behind me as I launch myself at Gavin.

 My relationship with Gavin can be tense at the best of times.
 We’re both too alike in all the wrong ways and completely different in all the rest.
 I’m not in the mood to deal with him, and I *am* in the mood to hit someone.
+He’s also a safer target than Davy.

 I grab him around his waist as I slam my shoulder into him knocking him back a step.
 He’s already trying to twist away, but I keep driving forward until his back slams into the wall of the room behind him, pinning him in place momentarily, but he drives an elbow down into my upper back and I grunt in pain.